Code of Safe Practice

 You must take a thorough medical history of each new patient and ensure that acupuncture is an appropriate treatment for them.

 You must ensure that any part of the body treated is clean, free from wounds and cuts, and clear of any clothing.
+Sensitive areas like thighs, breasts genital areas must be covered to preserve the client’s modesty.

 You must not leave a patient unattended when using moxa, cupping or any other form of treatment where a patient may suffer from physical injury.